AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 8) Type in a name for your app (at your discretion), keep "Firebase Hosting" unchecked and click "Register App".
 9) Before continuing, locate `config_example.md` and copy the file into a new one named `.env`.
 Note that we are still inside the `server` directory.
 :::warning
 Do not delete `config_example.md`.
-If removed, and your commits are merged into the main repository, no one will have an example config to use. :(
+Again, don't remove this config example either for the sake of others!!!
 :::
 10) On Firebase, now copy the codes below (not actually the ones below, the ones for your Firebase):
 ![Firebase1](/imgs/firebase1.png)